 Julie sees children ages 4 and up, adolescents, and adults.
-She provides counseling to people who are experiencing anxiety, depression, LGBTQ issues, grief/loss, stress, adjustment concerns, relationship issues, parenting and family concerns, and more.
+She provides counseling to people who are experiencing anxiety, depression, grief/loss, stress, adjustment concerns, relationship issues, parenting and family concerns, and more.
+She provides affirming therapy to the LGBTQ+ community.
 Julie has extensive training and experience in Attention Deficit/Hyperactivity Disorder, learning disabilities, Autism Spectrum Disorder, bullying, school difficulties, and social, emotional and behavioral concerns.
 She is a Licensed Clinical Mental Health Counselor, National Certified Counselor, and a Licensed K-12 School Counselor.
 Julie has worked with diverse populations of all ages, including a school for students with learning differences, public schools, community mental health agency, in-home settings, and group homes for adults with developmental disabilities and for children in foster care.

 HALEY CHANEY, MSW, LCSW

 Haley Chaney, a Licensed Clinical Social Worker, has experience working with children ages 4 and up, adolescents, adults and families.
 She has worked with children and families in the home, through school-based therapy, as well as outpatient therapy.
 She has experience working with and assisting individuals and families dealing with the following issues: anxiety, depression, mood disturbances, grief/loss, stress, trauma, adjustment concerns, relationship concerns, emotional and behavioral concerns, concerns with social skills, parenting concerns, and attention and focus concerns.
 She has experience working with the LGBTQ community and substance use populations.